stone-coding/stone-coding/README.md

 # Haomiao Shi

-Master’s student in Computer Science at University of Illinois Urbana-Champaign
+Master’s student in Computer Science at NEU

 Interested in backend systems, distributed systems, and applied machine learning.